Impact of electron--spin coupling on exchange coupling parameters: a nonperturbative approach: Results

-We calculated the change in $J_{01}$ as the maximum rotation angle $\theta_{\rm max}$ was varied from 10$^\circ$ to 20$^\circ$, as shown in Fig. \ref{change_jij}.
-Systems with a large difference in $J_{ij}$ between the nonperturbative method and the MFT-based method tend to also have a large angular dependence of $J_{01}$.
-As discussed in Sec. \ref{sce}, the angular dependence of $J_{01}$ (i.e., the dependence on the sampling spin orientation space) results from the renormalization of higher-order contributions beyond the Heisenberg model.
-Here, we demonstrate how the angular dependence of $J_{ij}$ arises by using the biquadratic interaction ($-B_{ij}(\hat{{\bm e}}_{i} \cdot \hat{\bm e}_{j})^2$) as a representative of higher-order contributions.
-The spin hamiltonian is
+We calculated the change in $J_{01}$ as the maximum rotation angle $\theta_{\rm max}$ was varied from 10$^\circ$ to 20$^\circ$, as shown in Fig.~\ref{change_jij}.
+Systems with a large difference in $J_{ij}$ between the (SC)$^2$ method and the MFT-based method tend to also have a large angular dependence of $J_{01}$.
+As discussed in Sec.~\ref{sce}, the angular dependence of $J_{01}$ (i.e., the dependence on the sampled magnetic configurations) results from the renormalization of higher-order cluster interactions beyond the Heisenberg model, which can be enhanced by electron--spin coupling through spin-dependent electronic-structure changes.
+Here, we illustrate this renormalization mechanism using the biquadratic interaction ($-B_{ij}(\hat{{\bm e}}_{i} \cdot \hat{\bm e}_{j})^2$) as a representative higher-order term.
+The spin Hamiltonian is